mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 - [@P2830R7] referred in the [Simplifying the resulting symbolic expressions] chapter.
 - Scaled units are now surrounded with `(...)` instead of `[...]` in the text output.
 - Invalid [@ISO80000] quote removed from the [Unit formatting] chapter.
+- Explicit unit conversion example added to the [Symbols of common units] chapter.

 ## Changes since [@P3045R3]